fricciardi/datetime2/docs/timeofday.rst

 .. attribute:: western.to_utc

-   If this attribute is not ``None``, it is the number of hours that must be added the object's time to it to get UTC time
+   If this attribute is not ``None``, it a Python Fraction with values between -24 and 24.

 An instance of the :class:`WesternTime` class has the following methods: